bahadirdonmez/arch-linux/FIRSTSTEPS.md

     dbus-launch gsettings set org.gnome.desktop.input-sources sources "[('xkb', 'ch')]"
     ```

-## Set Up Bash Command Line
+## Command Line Enhancements

 Bash is the default command-line shell on Arch Linux.

-### Enable Advanced Auto-completion

-By default, Bash only tab-completes commands, filenames, and variables.
-The package
-`bash-completion`` extends this by adding more specialized tab completions for common
-commands and their options:
+### Bash Completion

+Enhance auto-completion features in Bash for a more efficient command-line experience:

 ```bash
 sudo pacman -Syu bash-completion
 ```

-## Set Up SSH
+## Secure Remote Access with SSH

 By setting up SSH on your Arch Linux system, you can securely access and manage your
 computer remotely.

-1. **Initialize SSH Configuration Directory:**
+1. **Prepare SSH Configuration Directory:**

-    Create a directory to store SSH configurations:
+    Initialize the `.ssh` directory with appropriate permissions:

     ```bash
     mkdir -p ~/.ssh
     chmod 700 ~/.ssh
     ```

-2. **Enabling the SSH Daemon:**
+2. **Enable SSH Service:**

-    Enable and start the SSH service to ensure it's ready for remote connections:
+    Enable and start the SSH daemon to ensure it's ready for remote connections:

     ```bash
     systemctl enable --now sshd.service